Bellringers

 Members of our tower band regularly visit other local towers and participate in Association events and training.

 We hold an annual dinner in January and an annual summer outing, which we share with Betchworth ringers and a few of our regular visitors.
-In July 2019 we visited 5 towers in Sussex: Ardingly, Fairwarp, Withyham, Coleman’s Hatch and West Hoathly, and, in recent years, our trips have taken in towers in Kent, Sussex and Surrey.
+In July 2023 we visited 5 towers in Sussex: Stedham, Lodsworth, Wisborough Green, Billingshurst and Warnham, and previous trips have taken in towers across the south of England.

 A short history of the bells